Is Puerto Vallarta Safe for American Tourists?

 Is Puerto Vallarta Safe for Solo Female Travelers

-If you are a solo traveler looking for a safe destination to explore on your own, Puerto Vallarta is an amazing coastal city to visit with no shortage of activities to keep you entertained.
+If you are a solo traveler looking for a safe destination to explore, Puerto Vallarta is an amazing coastal city with no shortage of activities to keep you entertained.

-From amazing places to snorkel to day trips to quaint towns around the area, to tequila tasting, shopping, and everything in between.
+From unique places to snorkel to day trips to quaint towns around the area, to tequila tasting, shopping, and everything in between.

-You will have plenty to keep you busy and you’ll be surrounded by so many friendly people that you will not even notice you are traveling alone.
+You will have plenty to keep you busy and be surrounded by so many friendly people that you will not even notice you traveling alone.

 Here are some of my tips on how to stay safe as a solo female traveler in Puerto Vallarta:

-1. Stay in well-lit areas at night: It’s best to avoid walking alone at night, especially in areas that are poorly lit.
+1. Stay in well-lit areas at night: It’s best to avoid walking alone at night, especially in poorly lit areas.
 Stick to busy streets or take a taxi instead.

-2. Dress conservatively: In general, it’s best to dress modestly while traveling in Mexico.
+2. Dress conservatively: Generally, it’s best to dress modestly while traveling in Mexico.
 Avoid wearing revealing clothing or flashy jewelry that may attract unwanted attention.

-3. Avoid walking alone on the beach: While the beaches in Puerto Vallarta are beautiful, it’s not recommended to walk alone on the beach at night.
+3. Avoid walking alone on the beach: While the beaches in Puerto Vallarta are beautiful, walking alone on the beach at night is not recommended.
 Stick to the more populated areas during the evening.

-Don’t let fear stop you from experiencing all the amazing sights and activities that Puerto Vallarta has to offer!
+Don’t let fear stop you from experiencing all the amazing sights and activities Puerto Vallarta offers!

 Is Puerto Vallarta Safe for Black People